SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 3. Model Data in Power BI Desktop

-5. Create DAX Calculations in Power BI Desktop
+4. Create DAX Calculations in Power BI Desktop

-6. Create Advanced  DAX Calculations in Power BI Desktop
+5. Create Advanced  DAX Calculations in Power BI Desktop

-7. **Design a Report in Power BI Desktop**
+6. **Design a Report in Power BI Desktop**

-8. Enhance a Report in Power BI Desktop
+7. Enhance a Report in Power BI Desktop

-9. Create a Power BI Dashboard
+8. Create a Power BI Dashboard

-10. Perform Data Analysis in Power BI Desktop
+9. Perform Data Analysis in Power BI Desktop

-11. Enforce Row-Level Security
+10. Enforce Row-Level Security

 ## Estimated timing: 60 minutes

 ## Architecture Diagram

 ![Picture 1](Linked_image_Files/Mod6-PL300.png)

-## **Exercise 1: Create a Report**
+## Exercise 1: Create a Report

 In this exercise you will create a three-page report named **Sales Report**.

-### **Task 1: Get started – Sign in**
+### Task 1: Get started – Sign in

 In this task you will setup the environment for the lab by signing in to Power BI.

-*Important: If you have already signed in to Power BI, continue from the next task.*
+**Important**: If you have already signed in to Power BI, continue from the next task.

 1. To open Microsoft Edge, on the taskbar, click the Microsoft Edge program shortcut.